dynamoose/dynamoose/docs/_docs/model.md

 Updates and existing item in the table.
 Three types of updates: $PUT, $ADD, and $DELETE.

-The key can either be its own object or combined with the update object or combined with the update.
+The key can either be its own object or combined with the update object.

 **$PUT**